SomeEarth31/Gravity-Simulator/README.md

 # Quazar-Projects

-The practice project a practice n body problem that was given to me during the telephonic interview.
-I have foudn the position of n-bodies after a given time t given their initial mass, cordinates, and velocity components.
+The NBodys2,cpp file is the C++ file for my code.
+It takes a CSV file as an input with a header line and the subsequent lines containing the required information:(mass, x, y, z, vx, vy, vz, charge)

-I have not used vectors or csv file reading in this.
+It outputs N+1 CSV files('nplanet.txt' or 'nelectron.txt.').
+N files contain the information of each planet/electron after a given time, and the remaining file is a 'data.tmp' file which has all teh data dumped.
+It can be used to plot our data using GNU plot.